rahad2694/UniTrade-HAW/README.md

 **Tailwind CSS:** Utility-first CSS framework for rapid UI development.

-**Material UI:** Modern and customizable React components for a consistent and professional design.

 **Firebase:** Integration for real-time data handling and authentication with secure user management.